core-wg/oscore/draft-ietf-core-object-security.md

 Inner Observe SHALL be used to protect the value of the Observe option between the endpoints.
 Outer Observe SHALL be used to support forwarding by intermediary nodes.

-The server SHALL include a new Partial IV in responses (with or without the Observe option) to Observe registrations.
+The server SHALL include a new Partial IV in responses (with or without the Observe option) to Observe registrations, except for the first response where Partial IV MAY be omitted.

 {{RFC7252}} does not specify how the server should act upon receiving the same Token in different requests.
 When using OSCORE, the server SHOULD NOT remove an active observation just because it receives a request with the same Token.